What are prisms in eyeglasses?

 Home / Vooglam Blog / What are prisms in eyeglasses?

 Prisms in eyeglasses can be used as an important component to help correct vision problems.
 They play a key role in improving vision, treating eye alignment problems, and improving depth perception.
-In this article, we will explore what are prisms in eyeglasses, the uses of prisms in eyeglasses, understanding prescriptions and how to fit prisms, and possible side effects and precautions for wearing prism prescription eyeglasses.
+In this article, we will explore what prisms are in eyeglasses, the uses of prisms in eyeglasses, understanding prescriptions and how to fit prisms, and possible side effects and precautions for wearing prism prescription eyeglasses.

 Learn about prisms